-Sierra Nevada College encourages all students to consider studying abroad, and participating in travel courses, field experiences or internships as part of their undergraduate experience.
+Sierra Nevada College encourages all students to include studying and living abroad in their undergraduate experience.

 Study Abroad Options

 Through its partnership with the University Studies Abroad Consortium, Sierra Nevada College proud to offer students the opportunity to study abroad through USAC’s Specialty Program at one of 29 universities in 17 countries.
 These programs typically offer intensive language study as well as an assortment of courses from disciplines such as economics, political science, history, etc.

 Each program is different, with unique courses inspired by the program’s locale, which tends to be more authentic than those offered through the other study-abroad organizations.
 Students remain enrolled at SNC while studying abroad through the SNC/USAC partnership, which offers numerous advantages for students, such as the automatic addition of study abroad credits to a student’s SNC transcript.
 USAC prides itself on providing an outstanding experience at a very reasonable cost, and because federal student aid can often be used towards this program, you might be surprised at how affordable this amazing experience really is.
 This application process is straight-forward, but does require some pre-planning.
 Please contact Chris Anderson for details prior to beginning the application process.

 Prepare Before You Go